siomarapantarotto/MediaPlayer/README.md

 # MediaPlayer

-Media Player is an ANDROID APP that shows how to implement applications making use of audio resources.
+Media Player is an ANDROID APP that shows how to make use of audio resources.